goldinvo/goldinvo.github.io/src/content/cooking/fruits-vegetables/caramelized-onions.md

 - **Butter** or some other fat
 - **Salt**

 Melt butter and add onions to a pan/pot (generally, enough to be completely filled).
-Soften the onions, optionally covering and steaming to speed up the process.
+Soften the onions, covering and steaming to speed up the process.

-Then, uncover, lower the heat, and stir occasionally, such that the onions slowly and evenly brown without burning, until deeply browned and sweet (upwards of an hour).
+Then, uncover, lower the heat, and stir occasionally, such that the onions slowly and evenly brown without burning, until deeply browned and sweet (1-2+ hours).

 Be more mindful of the heat and stirring once the onions' water completely evaporates.
-Optionally, deglaze any built up fond with a bit of water throughout the process if necessary.
+Deglaze any built up fond with a bit of water throughout the process if necessary to prevent burning.